Dynamic call transfers

 How It Works

-Parameters for transfer tools are fully customizable.
-You can name and structure them however you like to guide routing (for example phoneNumber, department, reason, urgency, etc.).
+Parameters for custom tools are fully customizable.
+You can name and structure them however you like to guide routing (for example department, reason, urgency, customerId, etc.).

 Quick Implementation Guide